yeffou/yeffou/README.md

 # 🌟 Hello World!
 I'm **Jaafar YEFFOU** 🚀

 ### *AI Engineer | Full-Stack Developer | Automation Specialist*
-I am a passionate **Computer Science Engineer** with a strong background in **Artificial Intelligence, Machine Learning, and AI-driven process automation**.
+I am a passionate **Computer Science Student** with a strong background in **Artificial Intelligence, Machine Learning, and AI-driven process automation**.
 I thrive on solving complex challenges and leveraging **AI agents** to optimize workflows and decision-making.

-Currently, I am pursuing my engineering degree at **UM6P, College of Computing** (2024-2027) and looking for opportunities to apply my skills in **AI, software development, and automation** in real-world projects.
+Currently, I am in my **third year** of engineering at **UM6P, College of Computing** (2024-2027) and looking for opportunities to apply my skills in **AI, software development, and automation** in real-world projects.

 ## 🛠️ Technical Skills
 ### **🔹 Full-Stack Development**